allgebrist/algodyn/README.md

 ### How to cite this package

-Zenil, H., Zea, A. A., Rueda-Toicen, A. Algodyn: Algorithmic Information Dynamics with the R Language, 2019.
+Zenil, H., Zea, A. A., Rueda-Toicen, A (2019).
+Algodyn: Algorithmic Information Dynamics with the R Language.
+DOI: 10.5281/zenodo.2629312.

 #### Maintainer: Allan A. Zea (allan.zea [at] ciens.ucv.ve)